b56-clouddevops/terraform--basics/README.md

 ```
 Ex :
-    Did a change in the tag, terraform update the name of the instane.
+    Did a change in the tag, terraform updated the name of the instane without any disruption
+    Did a change of instance_type : Terraform shutdowns the machine and changed the instance and then started ( disruptive )

 ```